gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS connections, those connection will be identified with specific DCIs.
+In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS connections, those connection will be identified in the DTLS chunk with DCIs with the R (restart) bit set (see {{DTLS-chunk}}).
 Both SCTP Endpoints shall guarantee that Restart DTLS connections and related keys are preserved for supporting the SCTP Restart use case.

 In order to be available for SCTP Restart purposes, the Restart DTLS connection must be kept in a well-known state so that both SCTP